Emory A. Hebard

-Emory A. Hebard (September 28, 1917 – November 1, 1993) was a Vermont businessman and politician who served as Vermont State Treasurer.
+Emory A. Hebard (September 28, 1917 – November 1, 1993) was an American businessman and politician who served as Vermont State Treasurer.

 Early life

-Emory Amos Hebard was born in Carmel, Maine on September 28, 1917 and raised in Northampton, Massachusetts.
+Emory Amos Hebard was born in Carmel, Maine, on September 28, 1917, and raised in Northampton, Massachusetts.
 He graduated from Northampton High School in 1934 and Middlebury College in 1938, and was a member of Phi Beta Kappa.

 He lived for a time in New York City, and was employed by the United States Department of Agriculture in Washington, D.C.

 Military service

 During his student years Hebard was an anti-war activist, opposing U.S. intervention in Europe.

 When the U.S. became involved in World War II, Hebard joined the United States Coast Guard.
 He remained in the Coast Guard Reserve following the war.
 Hebard was recalled to active duty for the Korean War and served from 1950 to 1952.
 Following this active duty tour, he continued with the Coast Guard Reserve, and attained the rank of lieutenant commander.